This article was originally published in the May 15, 2019 edition of the Cascasde Business News.

 Because of uncertainty involving these clauses, non-competition and non-solicitation clauses are a hot area for litigation.
 Even where the clause is clearly overly broad, there is often a question about how and whether it could be interpreted consistently with ORS 653.295.
 In other words, a very broad clause may be totally void or may be enforceable to a much less extent.

 If you are a business owner with sensitive, proprietary information, processes, technology, or client lists, you should protect those assets.
 A carefully constructed non-compete or non-solicitation agreement can do that and save you from expensive litigation due to an overly broad clause.

 Thank you for your interest in this article.
 The information contained in this article is for the general interest of our clients and friends and should not be regarded as legal advice.
-If you have questions, or to obtain more information on this topic, please contact an attorney in our construction law practice group.
+For more information on this topic, please contact firstname.lastname@example.org or call (888) 598-7070.